By Steve Roth

 This “accounting” invention is a human manifestation of, and mechanism for, reciprocity instincts whose origins long predate humanity.
 It’s an invented technique to do the counting that is at least somewhat, at least implicitly, necessary to reciprocal, tit-for-tat social relationships.
 It’s even been suggested that the arduous work of social accounting — keeping track of all those social relationships with all those people — may have been the primary impetus for the rapid evolutionary expansion of the human brain.
 “Money” allowed humans to outsource some of that arduous mental recording onto tally sheets.

 None of this is to suggest that explicit accounting is necessary for social relationships.
 That would be silly.
-Small tribal cultures are mostly dominated by “gift economies” based on unquantified exchanges.
+Small tribal cultures are mostly dominated by “gift” or “sharing” economies — not so much exchanges as mutual provision.
 And even in modern societies, much or most of the “value” we exchange — among family, friends, and even business associates — is not accounted for explicitly or numerically.
 But money, by any useful definition, is so accounted for.
 Money simply doesn’t exist without accounting.

-Coins and other pieces of physical currency are, in an important sense, an extra step removed from money itself.
+Coins and other pieces of physical currency are really an extra step removed from money itself.
 They’re conveniently exchangeable physical tokens of accounting relationships, allowing people to shift the tallies of rights and responsibilities without editing tally sheets.
-But the tally sheets, even if they are only implicit, are where the money resides.
+But the tally sheets, even if they are only implicit, are where the “real” money resides.

 This is of course contrary to everyday usage.
 A dollar bill is “money,” right?
 But that is often true of technical terms of art.
 This confusion of physical tokens and other currency-like things (viz, economists’ monetary aggregates, and Wray’s “money things”) with money itself make it difficult or impossible to discuss money coherently.

 What may surprise you: all of this historical and anthropological information and understanding is esoteric, rare knowledge among economists.
-It’s pretty much absent from Econ 101 teaching, and beyond.
-Economists’ discomfort with the discipline’s status as a true “social science,” employing the methodologies and epistemological constructs of social science — their “physics envy” — ironically leaves them bereft of a definition for what is arguably the most fundamental construct in their discipline.
+It’s (almost?) totally absent from Econ 101 teaching, and beyond.
+Economists’ discomfort with the discipline’s status as a true “science” — their “physics envy” — ironically leaves them bereft of a definition for what is arguably the most fundamental construct in their discipline.
 Likewise for other crucial and constantly-employed economic terms: assets, capital, savings, wealth, and others.

 Physicists’ definition of energy is useful because it’s part of a mutually coherent complex of other carefully defined terms and understandings — things like “work,” “force,” “inertia,” and “momentum.”
 Money, as a (necessarily “social”) accounting construct, requires a similar complex of carefully defined, associated accounting terms — all of which themselves are about social-accounting relationships.